Recruitment and Selection - Staff

 Iowa State University is an equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, genetic information, national origin, marital status, disability, or protected veteran status and will not be discriminated against.

 Positions that require the collection of applications for a competitive search must comply with the Hiring and Employment policy including the minimum posting periods.
-For staff, all Regular and Regular with Term appointments require posting.
+For P&S, all Regular and Regular with Term appointments require posting.
 Employing units are encouraged to advertise openings using external sources such as journals, newspapers, and websites.
 Publicized information must direct applicants to the university jobs website and shall be consistent with the approved position posting. top

 Search Firms

 Use of a search firm is at the discretion of the hiring manager and at the expense of the hiring unit.
-UHR Talent Acquisition is available to provide consultation on the selection and arrangement of search firms.
+UHR is available to provide consultation on the selection and arrangement of search firms.
 When using a search firm, hiring managers must comply with the requirements of the following university policies:

 • Hiring and Employment

-• Employment References and Background Checks
+• Employment Verification and Background Checks

 • Appointment Authority